UCLM-ARCO/uclm-arco.github.io/cittavr/content/_index.md

 {{< polaroid src="unity - street lamp added.png"
 caption="Unity: adding a new StreetLamp asset" >}}

 Well, OK.
 Maybe I've changed some *little* things (I've added a plane as a floor, reduced the light intensity and switched on the Street Lamp), but you get the idea, **there is a street lamp** on my scene, as should be in yours!
-Now, you can press **play** again... but it won't work :D, you'll see the following error message:
+Now, you can press **play** again and your street lamp will be ready for action.
+You may see a warning message like this:

 {{< polaroid src="unity - error no idm address.png"
 caption="Unity: running without IDM address">}}

-Yes, the reason is that we didn't set a valid IDM address for this object.
-In order to be reachable, or to know the source of a virtual event, every object in CittaVR **must have** an IDM **address**.
-To set it, go to the object inspector (right side in the above picture), and find the `Street Lamp (Script)` component.
+The reason is that you **didn't set** a valid IDM address for this object.
+In order to be reachable, or to know the source of a virtual event, every object in CittaVR **should have** an IDM **address**.
+If you don't set it, CittaVR will automatically choose one from the address pool (in this case, the next free
+address: `0A01C17400000003`.
+If you want to set it, go to the object inspector (right side in the above picture), and find the `Street Lamp (Script)` component.
 There, you should see two properties:

 * **`IDM Address`**, which is the field we need to change, the address of this object for everyone else (including the outside world!)
-* **`Citisim ID`**, this is an internal identifier, used for dynamic instantiating, not to worry about it now.
+* **`Citisim ID`**, this is an internal identifier, used for dynamic instantiating, don't to worry about it now.

-So, change the **IDM Address** field, and add a valid address, in the same domain that your router, like `C1740100` (thus, you can create dynamic objects from `C1740003` to `C17400FF`).
-Then, you can press **play** again, and you will get rid of that error message.
-Moreover, the object should have been **advertised** on your IDM router, like
+So, to change the **IDM Address** field, add a valid address, in the same domain that your router, like `0A01C17400101234`.
+Then, if you press **play** again, you will get rid of that warning.
+One way or the other, the object should have been **advertised** on your IDM router, like this:
-this:

 {{< polaroid src="idm - adv of street lamp.png"
 caption="IDM: advertisement of the new Street Lamp">}}

 Now, you can **change its status** from inside and outside Unity.
 From inside, just **click** on the street lamp head, and it should toggle the lamp status.
-To change it from outside, you must know that this lamp implements the *Citisim* interface `SmartObject::DigitalSink`, so you need a client that uses this interface.
-For instance, the Debian package `citisim-dummies` provides a **command line tool** that could be used for this purpose.
+To change it from outside, you must know that this lamp implements the *Smart Transducer* interface `st::IBool`, so you need a client that uses this interface.
+For instance, the Debian package `smart-transducer` provides a **command line tool** that could be used for this purpose.
 To reach the object **directly**, use the proxy that you saw on the advertisement:

 {{< shell >}}
-$ digitalsink-client "C1740100 -t:tcp -h 127.0.0.1 -p 9001" 1
+st-client -t bool -p "0A01C17400101234 -t:tcp -h 127.0.0.1 -p 9001" 1
-$ digitalsink-client "C1740100 -t:tcp -h 127.0.0.1 -p 9001" 0
+st-client -t bool -p "0A01C17400101234 -t:tcp -h 127.0.0.1 -p 9001" 0
 {{< /shell >}}

 But, if you want to **use IDM** (which is, by the way, the **proper**